poridhiEng/poridhi-labs/Poridhi Labs/MiniNet/Lab 07/README.md

 3. Test connectivity and interact with the network in the Mininet CLI.

 This script allows flexible creation of tree topologies, making it ideal for hierarchical network testing.

+## **Conclusion**

+In this lab, we have created two network topologies using Mininet.
+We have created a linear topology with 3 hosts and 2 switches and a tree topology with 3 switches and 4 hosts.
+We have also tested the connectivity of the networks and interacted with the networks using the Mininet CLI.